What is Bitcoin and how does it work?

 - Cryptocurrency exchanges.
 These online exchanges allow you to trade your assets (such as fiat money) for digital currencies.

 - Traditional brokers.
-Some investment brokers like Robinhood allow you to purchase cryptocurrencies through their platform.
+Some investment brokers allow you to purchase cryptocurrencies through their platform.

 - Bitcoin ATMs.
 Similar to a traditional ATM, Bitcoin ATMs are machines that let you insert cash to buy bitcoins, which are then sent to a secure digital wallet.